 By June 2024 1 Determine the priority to expand or establish a Juvenile Spe ecialty Court and identify the population served and the capacity needed.
-0/ 0 1 / 1 Current Status: COMPLETED (JUNE 2024) % Completed In March 2022, the Crossover Youth Court was established 100% targeting youth who are involved as dependents and Owner through the juvenile justice system.
+Current Status: COMPLETED (JUNE 2024) % Completed In March 2022, the Crossover Youth Court was established 100% targeting youth who are involved as dependents and Owner through the juvenile justice system.
 Courts The need for a Family Treatment Court has been identified (V.2.4) to initially begin addressing the needs of substance exposed infants and their families.
 As noted below, plans for expansion of the Family Treatment Court are in progress.
 2 Identify resources needed including overall space needs to expansion of Juvenile Specialty Courts and related support Current Status: COMPLETED (JUNE 2024) % Completed Analysis was completed identifying need for more space 100% resulting in several Juvenile Collaborative Courts being Owner moved to the largest courtroom in the juvenile courthouse.
 Courts Court assessed the need for spacing issues inside the (V.2.5) courthouse for outside community providers who provide services to collaborative court participants.
 Space needs and configuration of availability space were under review as the court is restructuring the dependency counsel contracts which could impact available space.
 The dependency counsel restructure has been completed as of July 2024.
 No new space was recaptured due to the restructure.
 The court also lost space at the Annex due to the impending construction for YTC.

-3 Develop a detailed phased plan aligning the staffing and restricted implementation of the identified Juvenile Specialty Court Current Status: IN PROGRESS % Completed Detailed plans for the expansion of the Family Treatment 75% Court are in progress and anticipated to include resources Owner from SSA, HCA, and Probation.
-Courts Juvenile Presiding Judge has met with representatives from SSA to see if they have the capacity to staff the Family Treatment Court.
-(V.2.7) A courtroom and judge have been identified for the Family Treatment Court.
-The types of cases have also been identified as a starting point for the Family Treatment Court.
+3 Develop a detailed phased plan aligning the staffing and res the implementation of the identified Juvenile Specialty Courcent Status: IN PROGRESS % Completed 75% Juvenile Presiding Judge has met with representatives from SSA to see if they have the capacity to staff the Family Owner Treatment Court.
+Courts A courtroom and judge have been identified for the Family Treatment Court.
+The types of cases have also been.
+(V.2.7) Treatment Court.
+The types of cases have also been identified as a starting point for the Family Treatment Court identified as a starting point for the Family Treatment Court.
 Cases where infants who have been exposed to drugs prenatally will be the first population to enter the new court.
-The assigned Judge for the Treatment Court and the Juvenile Presiding Judge will be meeting with courtroom stakeholders in the next few months to get ready to launch the court.
+The launching of the Family Treatment Court is temporarily on hold due to judicial changes in the juvenile court.
+The judge who was to start the program and preside over the judge with was to start the program and preside over the court has been reassigned to a different judicial assignment outside of juvenile court.
+The Juvenile Presiding Judge will be working to identify a different judge to start the program.